 I started with flying trapeze and aerial acrobatics in Colorado and then performed with Le Petit Cirque in California while I finished school.
 At 17, I spent a year completing the full-time protrack program at the New England Center of Circus Arts in Vermont.
 Then, I was accepted to the National Centre for Circus Arts in London where I also performed with Stufish productions in SOHO and CIRCA in Depart.

 I am inspired by people and their stories.
 When I was 13, I wrote a play about the women suffrage movement and performed it at the National Women’s Hall of Fame Induction Ceremony in Seneca Falls, New York.
-Recently, I have been bringing this work into my aerial practice by drawing inspiration from real people’s stories and transferring them onto my rope.
-My last piece was loosely based on Marilynn Monroe and explored the dangers of anxiety.
+I have sometimes brought this work into my aerial practice by drawing inspiration from real people’s stories and transferring them onto my rope.
+One piece was loosely based on Marilynn Monroe and explored the dangers of anxiety.
 I feel that everyone has much to learn from their own history as well as that of others.

-You can read and see more about Jessica Perry by visiting her website:
+You can read and see more about Jessica Perry by visiting her Instagram site by clicking below: